Skip to main content

 • Frequent interview cancellations.

 When meeting an attorney for the first time, ask to see their current licenses.
 Also ask about their experience with immigration issues.
-If they are an Illinois lawyer, look up their license information.
-If they are a DOJ representative, look for them on the DOJ list of approved representatives.
+If they refuse to provide this information, that is a warning sign.
+People can look up Illinois attorney license information with the Illinois ARDC.
+When a lawyer’s information shows up, it will show whether the Illinois-licensed attorney:

 Some steps people can take to protect themselves against dishonest Immigration Service Providers include: